open5e/open5e/content/srd/monsters/monsterlist.md

 ***Magic Items.*** The more powerful an NPC, the more likely it has one or more magic items in its possession.
 An archmage, for example, might have a magic staff or wand, as well as one or more potions and scrolls.
-Giving an NPC a potent damage-­‐‑dealing magic item could alter its challenge rating.
+Giving an NPC a potent damage-­dealing magic item could alter its challenge rating.

 #### Acolyte